kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-pod-replication-controller.md

 * Make sure that you have the name of the image correct.
 * Have you pushed the image to the repository?
-* Run a manual `docker pull <image>` on your machine to see if the image can be pulled.
+* Try to manually pull the image to see if it can be pulled.
+For example, if you use Docker on your PC, run `docker pull <image>`.

 ### My pod is crashing or otherwise unhealthy